jazzband/website/README.md

 ## Installation

-Install Docker.
+Copy `.end-dist` to `.env`.

+Install Docker, docker-compose and NPM.

 Run `make build`.
 This will create a set of Docker containers with all backends and dependencies.

 ## Running

 Run `make run` to run the development server and worker.
+The website will be available at localhost:5000.

 ## License